 The biggest challenge for the Hyper-Kamiokande experiment will be the control of systematic uncertainties at the unprecedented level of about 2%.
 The most complex and large systematic uncertainties are due to flux and neutrino-nucleus cross-section, as shown, for instance, in Ref.
 [5].
 The Hyper-Kamiokande strategy is based on the successfull experience of T2K, where the near detector (ND280) has a crucial role to constrain such systematic uncertainties.
 The French group had a primary role in the construction, maintenance and data exploitation of INGRID, WAGASCI and ND280(b.q).
 A first important role will be the continuation (? operation?
 BP) of the INGRID and WAGASCI detectors (during the HK data-taking?
 BP) coupled to the development of new analyses required to bring the HK systematic uncertainties down to their (required?
 BP) limits.
+(I don't think we should mention new analyses here... this will be common to all the ND suite (CG).
 Moreover, we have today a leading role in the upgrade of the ND280 detector currently in preparation of for the higher statistics expected after the J-PARC beam upgrade.

 ND280 is a magnetized detector with outstanding tracking performances.
 It allows a precise measurement of the wrong sign background (measurement of neutrino background in the antineutrino beam and viceversa), which is compulsory for the discovery of leptonic CP-violation.
-The upgrade of ND280 includes a new concept of 3D finely-segmented scintillator detector (superFGD) capable of exclusive measurements of the hadronic final states in neutrino-nucleus interactions.
+The upgrade of ND280, foreseen to be completed in 2022, includes a new concept of 3D finely-segmented scintillator detector (superFGD) capable of exclusive measurements of the hadronic final states in neutrino-nucleus interactions, coupled with two additional horizontal TPCs.
 The superFGD enables the reconstruction of the neutrino energy with a calorimetric approach, also in presence of neutrons, thus validating the neutrino energy reconstruction based only on muon kinematics which is a large source of systematic uncertainty in the Hyper-Kamiokande water Cherenkov detector.